csesoc/constitution/CONSTITUTION.rst

    #.
 Each candidate must reach the quota of votes as determined by the Droop quota for that position.
    #.
 When electing Co-presidents, all first and second preferences shall be counted as first preferences.

+#.
+In the case of no member being nominated for the position of Grievance Officer, the incoming executive will have a vote to appoint one of themselves as a Grievance Officer.

 Casual Vacancies
 ----------------

 #.
-In the event of a casual vacancy occurring in the membership of the Executive, the Executive shall call a General Meeting within 30 days to elect a new officeholder.
+In the event of a casual vacancy occurring in the membership of the Executive, the Executive shall call a General Meeting within 28 days to elect a new officeholder.
 #.
 A casual vacancy in the office of a member of the Executive occurs if the member:

    #. dies, or